Code-Institute-Submissions/houseplant-heroes/README.md

 **Form**

-- Similarly to the login page, a simple form is used for the user to enter a desired username and password.
+- Similarly, to the login page, a simple form is used for the user to enter a desired username and password.

 - Users are asked to confirm password, (checked by Python).
 If the passwords don't match a flash message is displayed, "Passwords don't match, please try again"